Types of Anxiety Disorders: Common Types and Risk Factors

 6. Separation Anxiety Disorder

-Although often associated with children, separation anxiety disorder can affect adults.
-It involves excessive fear or anxiety about being separated from loved ones.
-Individuals with this disorder may experience panic attacks when apart from family members.
+Separation anxiety disorder can affect both children and adults.
+It involves excessive fear or distress related to being away from loved ones.
+Symptoms may include intense worry, avoidance of separation, and panic attacks when apart from family or close companions.

 7. Selective Mutism